julianxhokaxhiu/LineageOTA/README.md

 Releases after 2.9 now use a simple templating system to present a list of builds.

-Three templates are included by default (ota-list-simple, ota-list-tables, ota-list-columns) but you can create your own in the "views" folder to match your branding as required.
+Four templates are included by default (ota-list-simple, ota-list-tables, ota-list-columns, ota-list-javascript) but you can create your own in the "views" folder to match your branding as required.

 There are several configuration settings for temples as follows:
 ```json